jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 <ins>**My thoughts**</ins>

-This was my firt active machine on Hack The Box, and I really liked it.
+This was my first active machine on Hack The Box, and I really liked it.
 It was a feelings rollercoaster: every time I found something to get out of the place where I was stuck, I encountered a new difficulty.
 I spent many hours in there, yoyo-ing between frustration and happiness.\\
 I learned how enumeration is important, and that I should use custom commands to make that part more efficient.\\
 I also learned about **GTFOBins** for Linux, which was inspired by its Windows equivalent **LOLBAS**.
-Overall, this box is perfect for beginners.
+Overall, I think this box is perfect for beginners.